linroger/Wealth-of-Nations/Financial Markets and Institutions/I- Introduction to Financial Markets and Intermediation/Class 1-Introduction to Financial Markets and Intermediation/Class Note 1 Borrower-Lender conflicts and implied agency problems.md

 # Class Note 1 Borrower-Lender conflicts and implied agency problems

-The amount of leverage has an impact on the incentives of someone who maximizes the value. of the residual equity claim.This“asset substitution theory”is a popular theory of capital structure, but it is not too plausible for large firms.
-It makes the most sense for owner managed. firms, where the manager is the stockholder.
+The amount of leverage has an impact on the incentives of someone who maximizes the value of the residual equity claim.
+This“asset substitution theory”is a popular theory of capital structure, but it is not too plausible for large firms.
+It makes the most sense for owner-managed firms, where the manager is the stockholder.
 If the owner and manager differ, one needs to examine the manager's incentive contract to learn his/her incentives.
-We will see later that the. owner's and manager's incentives are naturally aligned for nearly insolvent firms and for some financial institutions that have government deposit insurance.
+We will see later that the owner's and manager's incentives are naturally aligned for nearly insolvent firms and for some financial institutions that have government deposit insurance.

 The example illustrates how divided ownership of different parts of the cash flow distribution. distorts capital budgeting decisions.

-Debt holders own the lower tail of the distributionof firm value,and equity owners the upper tail.
-This is the cause of the conflict of interest because some decisions hurt the lower tail and help the upper tail (and can help or hurt the overall value of the firm)..
+Debt holders own the lower tail of the distribution of firm value, and equity owners the upper tail.
+This is the cause of the conflict of interest because some decisions hurt the lower tail and help the upper tail (and can help or hurt the overall value of the firm).

 ### 1.No debt